 It has three principles and these are: –

 1. That it is the responsibility of the Board to “ensure the integrity” of the final integrated report.

 2. The financial reports should be “integrated” with the Company’s “sustainability reporting and disclosure.”

-3. It is important to have the sustainability and disclosure “independently assured.”
+3. That it is important to have the sustainability and disclosure “independently assured.”

 How is the report made up?

 – It needs to be published on an annual basis.
 This means it should be prepared and then the publication released after the Company’s Year-End results are finalized.

 – It needs to be made up of “substance over form” and should not just be a ‘copy and paste’ type exercise.